-- Exception 2: Acreage on which a crop was planted in the preceding crop year shall qualify for the SF practice in the current crop year, provided: - (1) the acreage qualified for the SF practice the crop year preceding the current crop year; - (2) the crop planted on the acreage in the crop year preceding the current crop year: - (a) was not harvested; and - (b) failed and/or was destroyed on or before the applicable plant termination date; or - (c) the AIP gives consent to put the acreage to another use and a different second crop is planted on the acreage in the current crop year, if SF is an applicable practice for the second crop; and - (3) all other SF practice requirements are carried out.
+Exception 2: Acreage on which a crop was planted in the preceding crop year shall qualify for the SF practice in the current crop year, provided:

+- (1) the acreage qualified for the SF practice the crop year preceding the current crop year; - (2) the crop planted on the acreage in the crop year preceding the current crop year: - (a) was not harvested; and - (b) failed and/or was destroyed on or before the applicable plant termination date; or - (c) the AIP gives consent to put the acreage to another use and a different second crop is planted on the acreage in the current crop year, if SF is an applicable practice for the second crop; and - (3) all other SF practice requirements are carried out.

-Example: Acreage in North Dakota was not planted and all SF practice requirements were met in 2016.
-Therefore the acreage qualified for the SF practice for the 2017 crop year.
-A crop was planted on the acreage in the spring of 2017.
-The crop failed, was not harvested, and was destroyed on June 1, 2017.
+Acreage in North Dakota was not planted and all SF practice requirements were met in 2017.
+Therefore the acreage qualified for the SF practice for the 2018 crop year.
+A crop was planted on the acreage in the spring of 2018.
+The crop failed, was not harvested, and was destroyed on June 1, 2018.
 All plant growth on the entire acreage was continuously controlled for the rest of the year after the planted crop failed and was destroyed, and all other SF practice requirements were met.

+The acreage qualifies for the SF practice for the 2019 crop year.

-2018 crop year.
-Example: Acreage in North Dakota was not planted and all SF practice requirements were met in 2016.
-Therefore, the acreage qualified for the SF practice for the 2017 crop year.
-A crop was planted on the acreage in the spring of 2017.
-The crop failed, was not harvested, and was destroyed on June 1, 2017.
-All plant growth on the entire acreage was continuously controlled for the entire 2017 crop year and all other SF practice requirements were met.
+Acreage in North Dakota was not planted and all SF practice requirements were met in 2017.
+Therefore, the acreage qualified for the SF practice for the 2018 crop year.
+A crop was planted on the acreage in the spring of 2018.
+The crop failed, was not harvested, and was destroyed on June 1, 2018.
+All plant growth on the entire acreage was continuously controlled for the entire 2018 crop year and all other SF practice requirements were met.